michodgs25/Sprint/README.md

 * *Clicking the delete button will remove post.*

-* *This feature footer has the social media links and sprint icon.
-User learn more about sprint and share sprint to social media.*
+* *This feature footer has the social media links.*

 <details>
   <summary>The explore activities page, Desktop top: Tablet left: Mobile right</summary>